reema0814/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 When you create a lakehouse and define tables in it, a SQL endpoint is automatically created through which the tables can be queried using SQL `SELECT` statements.

+1. Switch Back to the **Home** page and select your **Lakehouse**.

-1. At the top-right of the Lakehouse page, switch from **Lakehouse** to **SQL endpoint**.
+2. At the top-right of the Lakehouse page, switch from **Lakehouse** to **SQL endpoint**.
 Then wait a short time until the SQL query endpoint for your lakehouse opens in a visual interface from which you can query its tables, as shown here:

     ![Screenshot of the SQL endpoint page.](./Images/lakehouse-sql-endpoint.png)

-2. Use the **New SQL query** button to open a new query editor, and enter the following SQL query:
+3. Use the **New SQL query** button to open a new query editor, and enter the following SQL query:

     ```sql
    SELECT Item, SUM(Quantity * UnitPrice) AS Revenue